freesunshine0316/nary-grn/README.md

 ### GS LSTM (GRN)

-Our graph state lstm model
+Our graph-state LSTM model.

 ## How to run

 Simply goes to the corresponding directory, and execute train.sh or decode.sh for training and evaluation, respectively.
 You may need to modify both scripts before executing.
-In our experiment, we use
+The hyperparameters and other settings are in config.json.

+We used 5-fold cross validation to conduct our experiment.
+If your dataset has a training/dev/test separation, just ignore the words below.
+To make things a little bit easier, we use file-of-file, where the first-level files store the locations of the data.
+One example is "train_list_0" and "test_list_0" in [./gs_lstm/data](./gs_lstm/data), where each line points to a file address.
+Our data has been segmented into 5 folds by Peng et al., thus we simply follow it.